-He founded the world’s first master’s programme in Industrial Ecology and has also founded the Challenge Lab, which won the GUPES Green Gown Award in 2016.
-He has also devoted much time to more overall university development, for example, in the role of Vice President of Chalmers 2007-2016.
+He founded the world’s first master’s programme in Industrial Ecology as well as the Challenge Lab, which won the GUPES Green Gown Award in 2016.
+Much of his time is devoted to more overall university development, for example, in the role of Vice President of Chalmers 2007-2016.

-He has been active as an advisor and expert at the international level, for example, to the United Nations headquarters in New York in the preparation of Agenda 2030, with its 17 sustainable development goals; to UNESCO in Paris in the expert group for the decade of education for sustainable development; to UN-environment in Nairobi in its steering group for the Global University Partnership for Environment and Sustainable Development; to the EU in the Expert Group on Eco-efficiency; to the Swedish government in the Swedish Environmental Technology Council (Swentec) and in the Swedish delegation at the High Level Political Forum for Agenda 2030.
-He has also been an adviser to various management groups in business and the public sector in sustainability transitions and is frequently invited to give presentations in the field.
+He has been an active advisor and expert at the international level, working with the United Nations headquarters in New York in the preparation of Agenda 2030, with UNESCO in Paris in the expert group for the decade of education for sustainable development and with the Swedish government in the Swedish Environmental Technology Council (Swentec) for instance.
+He has also advised various management groups in business and the public sector in sustainability transitions and is frequently invited to give presentations in the field.